Sponsored

 • Loss of investment in education which leads to loss of revenue

-• Development of the country will be impaired
+• The development of the country will be impaired

 • The healthcare system of developing countries is in disarray and the health of the population is suffering due to the outflow of healthcare professionals

 • Fall in the standard of education in the home country due to inadequate professionals to handle the education sector.
-This eventually leads to poor academic performance among students on the long run.
+This eventually leads to poor academic performance among students in the long run.

-• Leadership crisis in the country: One of the reasons why developing countries are ruled by ineffective leaders is because those that can provide effective leadership are no more in the country
+• Leadership crisis in the country: One of the reasons why developing countries are ruled by ineffective leaders is those that who can provide effective leadership are no longer in the country

-It is important that developing countries should look at the causes and effects of brain drain so as to provide an enabling environment for her citizens to thrive.
+Developing countries must look at the causes and effects of brain drain to provide an enabling environment for their citizens to thrive.
 Furthermore, developing countries should provide world-class education and training opportunities, as well as opportunities for career advancement and employment so as to reduce the migratory flow.

 Bolarinwa Olajire